-If you have questions about an immigration matter, and/or you need help in the process, please contact our immigration attorneys or call The Law Firm of Shihab & Associates, Co., LPA at the nearest office close to you to speak with an attorney.
-We handle various matters including family immigration, immigrant visas, non-immigrant visas, employment visas and H1B visas, Investor Visas, PERM applications, Green Cards and Permanent Residence, and many more.
-Please contact us and experience how our firm can effectively achieve your objectives.
+If you have questions about an immigration matter, and/or you need help in the process, please contact our immigration attorneys or call The Law Firm of Shihab & Associates at the nearest office close to you to speak with an attorney.
+We are located in Columbus Ohio, Cleveland Ohio, Southfield Michigan and Washington, D.C.

 Why Choose Shihab & Associates?Retaining an Immigration Attorney is an Important Decision